ropensci/tidypmc/README.md

 #  # … with 83 more rows
 ```

-`separate_genes` will find microbial genes like tauD (with a capitalized 4th letter) and expand operons like `tauABCD` into four genes. `separate_tags` will find and expand locus tag ranges.
+`separate_genes` will find microbial genes like tauD (with a capitalized 4th letter) and expand operons like `tauABCD` into four genes. `separate_tags` will find and expand locus tag ranges below.

 ``` r
 collapse_rows(tbls, na="-") %>% separate_tags("YPO") %>% filter(id =="YPO1855")